SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 Required.

-A `SPAsyncReadOptions` structure, with `readOption` values specifying the types of metadata to export.
+A `SPAsyncReadOptions` structure, with `readOption` values specifying the types of metadata to read.

 ##### IncludeVersions

 Optional.

-A **Bool** value to indicate if AMR API exports multiple versions of files and List Items.
+A **Bool** value to indicate if AMR API reads multiple versions of files and List Items.

 Default value is `false`.
-When absent or set to `false`, AMR API only exports the latest version of items.
+When absent or set to `false`, AMR API only reads the latest version of items.

 ##### IncludeSecurity

 Optional.

-A **Bool** value to indicate if AMR API exports Users and Groups information related to a Site.
+A **Bool** value to indicate if AMR API reads Users and Groups information related to a Site.

 Default value is `false`.

-AMR API exports Users and Groups as Authors or Modifiers as part of the metadata of the objects.
+AMR API reads Users and Groups as Authors or Modifiers as part of the metadata of the objects.

-If set to `true`, AMR API exports all Users in Site Collections.
-When exporting multiple Document Libraries under the same Site Collection, the same Users and Group may appear in the exported package multiple times.
+If set to `true`, AMR API reads all Users in Site Collections.
+When reading multiple Document Libraries under the same Site Collection, the same Users and Group may appear in the read package multiple times.

 ##### IncludeDirectDescendantsOnly

 Optional.

-A **Bool** value to indicate if AMR API exports only the metadata of the direct descendants.
+A **Bool** value to indicate if AMR API reads only the metadata of the direct descendants.

 Default value is `false`.

-If set to `true`, AMR API exports only the metadata of the direct descendants.
+If set to `true`, AMR API reads only the metadata of the direct descendants.

-Use this `readOption` along with `IncludeSecurity` `readOption` together to improve performance when exporting metadata from a Document Library containing large number of items, as described in [Best practice](export-amr-api.md#export-security-and-permissions-on-top-level-if-possible) to avoid slow performance.
+Use this `readOption` along with `IncludeSecurity` `readOption` together to improve performance when reading metadata from a Document Library containing large number of items, as described in [Best practice](read-amr-api.md#read-security-and-permissions-on-top-level-if-possible) to avoid slow performance.

 ##### IncludeExtendedMetadata